 Canadian Indigenous people are systemically excluded from the economy, often lacking resources needed to generate opportunity and wealth.
 With reconciliation on the forefront of everyone’s minds, now is the perfect time to reimagine inclusion in the Canadian economy.

-Clean air, energy democracy, and renewable sources are all vital to sustainable development and reconciliation.
-The key to change is understanding local context, while putting power—literally and figuratively—in local hands.
+Clean air, energy democracy, and renewable sources are all vital to sustainable development and reconciliation in Canada.
+The key is understanding local context, while putting power—literally and figuratively—in local hands.
 It’s a system change that allows for environmental, social, and economic good.

 The world is looking for leadership in this fragile time and our culture of modesty isn't helping move the global yardstick of multiculturalism forward.
 Social impact leaders have a pivotal role to help Canada break out of its audacity shell and craft multiculturalism 2.0.